brodieG/aammrtf/README.md

 numeric matrices, other matrix functions, etc., and quickly the simplicity of the snapshot test becomes very appealing.

-The output of running the test is automatically recorded, and after review, the recorded output and the input file together become the snapshot test.
+The output of the test is automatically recorded, and the test along with its output together become the snapshot test.
+The user is responsible for output review to ensure correctness.

-My packages have large test suites reaching 100% or near 100% coverage over thousands of lines of code.
-I've found maintaining and creating the snapshot-based ones a delight in contrast to the chore of achieving the same with assertion-based ones.
+My packages have large test suites reaching 100% or near 100% coverage over thousands of lines of code, primarily with snapshot tests.
+I've found creation and maintenance of snapshots a delight in contrast to doing the same with assertions.

 Snapshot test maintenance is as simple as running a diff between the recorded output and new output.
 It is easy to verify correctness of changes, and trivial to update the tests with them.

 `aammrtf` is my second snapshot-centric test "framework".
-I've also written [`{unitizer}`][2], a full featured test package that I've been been using for several years.
+I've also written [`{unitizer}`][2], a full featured snapshot test package that I've used for several years.
 However, I needed `aammrtf` for `{unitizer}`'s own tests, and also for [`{diffobj}`][7], which `{unitizer}` depends on.

-There are [caveats](#caveats) to snapshot-first testing, but since assertion tests are a special case of snapshot test (implicitly a snapshot of the assertion returning TRUE), we can always fall back to assertion tests for cases where snapshots are impractical.
+There are [caveats](#caveats) to snapshot-first testing, but since assertion tests are a special case of snapshot tests (implicitly a snapshot of the assertion returning TRUE), we can always fall back to assertion tests for cases where snapshots are impractical.

 ### Best Practices

 Snapshots tests are most effective when the outputs are as small as you can make them while still capturing the complexity of the functions being tested.
-For example the `transpose` example used the smallest non-square matrix with more than one row and column.
+The [`transpose` example](#what-is-it) used the smallest non-square matrix with more than one row and column.

-One of the dangers of snapshot tests is that it is easy to automatically record larger than needed outputs that then become difficult to interpret when they change later.
-This might lead to situations where future maintainers overwrite reference output without fully understanding the changes.
+One of the dangers of snapshot tests is that it is easy to automatically record larger than needed outputs.
+These become difficult to interpret when they change later, and might cause future maintainers overwrite reference output without fully understanding the changes.

 Tests for which the result is not completely self-evident should be documented with comments, possibly with one general comment for a section of related tests.

 ## Installation / Quick Start

-For a minimal install, copy the `"check.R"` file into the `"tests"` package subdirectory.
+Installation is to copy some files from this repository into the tests folder of your package.
+First check that you don't have pre-existing "zz-check.R" or "aammrtf" files.
+Then, for a minimal install, copy "aammrtf/check.R".
 E.g. for the imaginary `{add}` package we might use:

 ```
 cd add/test
 curl -L https://raw.githubusercontent.com/brodieG/aammrtf/master/aammrtf/check.R > zz-check.R
 ```

-For helper scripts and cleaner error reporting use (still in the tests subdirectory):
+For helper scripts and cleaner error reporting copy the entire "aammrtf" directory (still in the tests subdirectory):

 ```
 curl -L https://github.com/brodieG/aammrtf/archive/refs/heads/master.zip \